Free stuff at Walt Disney World Outside the Parks

 Irish Dancing certificate: At Raglan Road, guests can receive an Irish Dancing certificate.

 LEGO play time: The LEGO store at Disney Springs has areas where guests can build with LEGO bricks.
+Also, there are some great free photo opportunities here!

 Live Entertainment: There is often entertainment at Disney Springs.
 There is a stage across from the World of Disney Store where many performances are held.
 There are often other live entertainers wondering around Disney Springs, especially on weekends and evenings.